What to bring and what to wear on your trip to Turkey:

 In the City

-In Turkish cities, shorts and T-shirts in summer are the Mark of the Tourist.
-Well, you are a tourist, right?
-No problem wearing shorts for comfort, except when you visit mosques.
+In Turkish cities, shorts and T-shirts are acceptable.
+There is no problem wearing shorts for comfort, except when you visit mosques.
 As for Turks, most of them will be wearing "smart casual" clothes: sleeved summer dresses or sleeved top and skirt for women, short-sleeved shirt and long trousers for men.
 Footwear can be shoes or sandals.

 For visiting mosques, dress neatly as you would to visit a church (no shorts or sleeveless tops, and wear socks to walk on the carpets).
 For more on this, see Mosque Etiquette and What Women Should Wear in Turkey.